zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

     python train.py -c 0 --batchsize 12

-## 4. Train a custom dataset from scratch.
+## 3.b.
+Train a custom dataset from scratch.

     # train efficientdet-d1 on a custom dataset
     # with batchsize 8 and learning rate 1e-5

     python train.py -c 1 --batchsize 8 --lr 1e-5

-## 5. Train a custom dataset with pretrained weights (Recommended)
+## 3.c.
+Train a custom dataset with pretrained weights (Highly Recommended)

     # train efficientdet-d2 on a custom dataset with pretrained weights
     # with batchsize 8 and learning rate 1e-5 for 10 epoches